tensorflow/ecosystem/marathon/README.md

    "args": ["--data_dir", {{ data_dir}}, --worker_hosts", ...]
    ```

-When writing the training, remember to add that flag although it will not crash without reading the flags.
+When writing the training, remember to add that flag although it will not crash without reading it.